 - Played for laughs in this Nerf NOW!! comic, where Kenshiro performs his technique on a Left 4 Dead zombie.

-- Episode 18 of Yu Yu Hakusho Abridged gives us this example:
+- Episode 18 of Yu Yu Hakusho Abridged has this example:

-Hm.
+Seiryu: Hm.
 Seems you're pretty fast... but not fast enough.
-Hiei:

-Oh really?
+Hiei: Oh really?
 You have no idea how fast I am.
-Seiryu:

-Oh yeah, smartass?
+Seiryu: Oh yeah, smartass?
 Then how fast are you?
-Hiei: